 6. Baby Bunnies that are under 12 weeks, and still in the same cage $60.00

-(the 60 includes (3-6 babies)
+(the 60 includes 3-6 babies)

-Any addition bunnies, 7 or more $5.00 per baby
+Any additional bunnies, 7 or more $5.00 per baby

 Rescue

 People are famous for dumping bunnies and letting them run free.
-If you find a bunny running your yard and don’t know what to do, you can contact us.
+If you find a bunny running in your yard and don’t know what to do, you can contact us.

 1. We do not take in wild rabbits; these rabbits are better in the wild and can defend for themselves.